 |Speed||Maximum movement speed (in world units per second).|

 |Angular Speed||Maximum speed of rotation (degrees per second).|

 |Acceleration||Maximum acceleration (in world units per second squared).|

 The agent is defined by an upright cylinder whose size is specified by the Radius and Height properties.
 The cylinder moves with the object but always remains upright even if the object itself rotates.
-Its purpose is to define the region within which obstacles should not intrude as the object moves around.
-The agent will aim to keep a distance of Radius or greater between its centre and surrounding obstacles and cannot pass under a ceiling lower than the Height property.
-When the GameObject’s anchor point does not coincide with the base of the cylinder, you can use the Base Offset property to take up the height difference.
+The shape of the cylinder is used to detect and respond to collisions between other agents and obstacles.
+When the GameObject’s anchor point is not at the base of the cylinder, you can use the Base Offset property to take up the height difference.